mscharley/ruby-skype/README.md

 For now, you will need to install from the git repository.
 Simply clone it to wherever you like and then add it to your include path if needed.

+There are also prerelease versions available via `gem` if you want to test out a stable version, however at this early stage these may not be as useful as the development version in git.
+You may install the gem version with

+    gem install ruby-skype --pre

 Mac OS X Support
 ----------------